Domestic driveways

 This approval could also be used for adding a second driveway to residential developments that do not require a development application (DA).

-A driveway approval is not required for a development application if the design and location of the driveway(s) have not changed since the last approval.
+A driveway approval is not required for a DA if the design and location of the driveway(s) have not changed since the last approval.

 How to apply

-Submit your site plan, landscape management and protection plan, and a dilapidation report via smart form.
+Submit your site plan, Landscape Management and Protection Plan, and a dilapidation report via the smart form.

 Applications must meet the planning requirements, including: